JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-07-28-MakingSquaricals.md

 6. Cut a section of blue tubing (xx cm) and cut it in half length-wise.
 Put the tubing in the hole so it outlines the hole's diameter (think o-ring).
 Put a 1/2'' PVC coupler through the hole.

-7. Using hot glue, seal the coupler with the hole.
-There should be no outlets or holes.
+7. Using hot glue, glue the coupler in the hole.
+Fill any remaining openings between the hole's edge and coupler with hot glue.

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/banjo1.png)